Survival & Success Tips for Struggling Entrepreneurs and Business Owners

 You have to have three years of expenses in the bank in order to cover your business venture.

-This may be an old fashion rule, and to some, unrealistic, but having the funding to operate a business AND support your personal expenses still applies in order to have stability and be able to focus on growing your business.
+This may be an old fashion rule, and to some, unrealistic, but having the funding to operate a business AND support your personal expenses still apply in order to have stability and be able to focus on growing your business.
 Allowing you the luxury of both business and personal decision-making to be based on what is proactive and efficient.
-When you struggle financially, you are more likely to make decisions and take action from fear based thinking (like lack and scarcity).
+When you struggle financially, you are more likely to make decisions and take action from fear-based thinking (like lack and scarcity).
 Even if you do not have three years of expenses saved, an equivalent would be to have a reliable stream of income, while building your business, in place.
-“Don’t quit your day job” as they say!
+“Don\’t quit your day job” as they say!

 To figure out your expenses requires a business plan, which many small business owners overlook.

 I highly recommend making a business plan.
 You will see the costs in black and white and it will make you feel more professional because you are treating your business with respect.
 Business plans evolve and are super beneficial in so many ways.
 For example, in the process you will see your challenges, you might end up exploring new ideas and avenues for streams of revenue that you hadn\’t considered.